Who, What, When & Where

 Mid-week services also occur on the 2nd and 4th Tuesday of every month, 7:00pm at 2 Dulcie Street.

-Carols Across the Village have been held since 2007 on the Sunday before Christmas Day.
+Carols Across the Village have been held since 2007 two Sundays back from Christmas Day.
 Venue is the grounds of St Bartholomew's.

 St Andrew's Church, Sandy Flat Rd, built 1875